Updated December 2023

 3.)
 Hoover’s Holiday Pop Up Party – a cyber-deal driven shopping experience

 Another exceptional example of using an online pop-up shop as part of a seasonal marketing strategy is Hoover’s Holiday Pop Up Party.
-For the 2021 holiday season, home appliance company Hoover created a shop featuring all their holiday deals in one place – including limited time door buster deals and discounted bundles.
+During one recent holiday season, home appliance company Hoover created a shop featuring all their holiday deals in one place – including limited time door buster deals and discounted bundles.

 4.)
 UGA’s biannual mobile retail cart and online pop-up shop